English Toy Terrier

 The English Toy Terrier becomes a Pure Breed

-Manchester and English Toy Terrier (Black and Tan) c 1881
+Old English Terriers (Black and Tan) c 1881

-From England, on the left we have the Toy Terrier 'Belle' who won at Birmingham in 1881 as did the Manchester Terrier 'Queen lll' who won at the same Show.
-This engraving emphasizes that the English (Black and Tan) Toy Terrier, weighing 3 - 4 pounds, is an exact replica of the Manchester Terrier then weighing 15 - 16 pounds.
-Except for size, the little one should be an exact copy of the larger one except in size, possessing equal hardihood and spirit.
+On the left we have the Toy Terrier 'Belle' who won at Birmingham in 1881 as did the Black and Tan Terrier 'Queen lll' who won at the same Show.
+This engraving emphasises that the English (Black and Tan) Toy Terrier, weighing 3 - 4 pounds, is an exact replica of the larger variety then weighing 15 - 16 pounds.
+Except for size, the little one should be an exact copy of the larger one, possessing equal hardihood and spirit.

-He was recognized by the Kennel Club (UK) in 1860 and appears in Division 2 of the first English Stud Book as a Toy Terrier under 5 pounds.
-His size is also demonstrated by the accompanying drawing of the Toy Terrier standing beside a bucket and broom.
+He was recognised by the Kennel Club (UK) in 1860 and appears in Division 2 of the first English Stud Book as a Toy Terrier under 5 pounds.
+His size is also demonstrated by the drawing above of the Toy Terrier standing beside a bucket and broom.